Already have a Hubbub account? Sign in.

 Vulnerable individuals are becoming more vulnerable.
-The Community Law Clinic (CLC) opened in 2017 and is the only source of free legal advice and support in the area and we are unable to meet the needs of everyone who needs our help.
+The Community Law Clinic (CLC) opened in 2017 and is one of only a very small number of sources of free legal advice and support in the area and we are unable to meet the needs of everyone who needs our help.

 While we have a strong base of volunteer legal practitioners in Exeter, this is not enough to meet the number of referrals we are currently seeing from local organisations such as Citizen’s Advice, particularly in employment and housing.
 It is difficult for individuals to access even basic information about their rights in relations to their jobs, their homes and benefits.
 The consequences are dire for individuals without this support or the right information.
 Without legal advice and information many of those in need of advice and support are getting no or wrong information and we see people who are in real danger of losing their homes or their employment and in many cases their benefits.